Ask Madelyn: Different Types of Warping

-I've heard you say some things about this in past Ask Madelyns, but I'm finding it hard to decide what warping method would work best for me.
-I have a new Schacht Baby Wolf loom, and I've downloaded the warping articles from Weaving Today.
-But I'm unsure which one to try.
+I’ve heard you say some things about this in past Ask Madelyns, but I’m finding it hard to decide what warping method would work best for me.
+I have a new Schacht Baby Wolf loom, and I’ve downloaded several warping articles from Handwoven.
+But I’m unsure which one to try.

 Generally, there are three basic methods of warping: from the front, from the back, and sectional.
 The labels “from the front” and “from the back” are determined by the threading direction: From the front means that you’re sitting at the back of the loom and threading the warp through the heddles from the front of the loom to the back.
 From the back means you are sitting at the front of the loom and threading the warp through the heddles from the back of the loom to the front.
 The order in which you do each step and small aspects of the steps themselves are different.

 Wind the warp in the warping board with a one-and-one threading cross.
 Cut the loops at both ends of the warp and, with lease sticks in the cross, sley the reed.
 Thread the heddles, taking the threads in order from the reed.
 Tie the warp onto the back apron rod and wind it onto the warp beam.
 Tie onto the front apron rod and beam.

 Wind the warp on the warping board with a one-and-one threading cross.
 Do not cut the loops at the end closest to the threading cross.
 Remove the warp, chaining from the end that is opposite to the threading cross.
 Place a rod in the looped end and lease sticks in the cross and spread the warp in a raddle (spacing the groups of threads in the density equal to ends per inch; i.e., 10 threads in a raddle with 1/2 inch spaces for a sett of 20 ends per inch).
 Secure the lease sticks in the threading cross and the rod in the loop to the back apron rod and wind the warp on the warp beam.
 Thread the shafts, sley the reed, and tie the warp onto the front apron rod.